This show first aired on Brighton’s Radio Reverb on Sunday 27 May 2018. Click on the logo below to listen:

 “The craft beer revolution has put the brewer back to being the most important thing in the brewery, no longer the dogsbody, and they decide what beers and what flavours we’re going to work with because they understand it far more than anybody else.”
 (John Keeling, January 2018)

-Earlier this year, I was lucky enough to share a pint or two with him up at the Griffin Brewery in Chiswick.
-He was very generous with his time, and our wide-ranging discussion forms the backbone to this month’s show.
+Earlier this year, Emma was lucky enough to share a pint or two with him up at the Griffin Brewery in Chiswick.
+He was very generous with his time, and the wide-ranging discussion forms the backbone to this month’s show.
 John is optimistic about the future.
 He may be retiring from Fuller’s but he will not be lost to the beer world any time soon.
 In fact, he’s hoping the London Brewers’ Alliance Craft Beer Festival (taking place on Saturday 23 June) will showcase London’s brewing to a new audience.

 “I’m interested in making London the premier beer city of Britain, and maybe the premier beer city of Europe and maybe the premier beer city of the world.”
 (John Keeling, January 2018)